rnjhnd/bank-account-state-pattern/README.md

 ---

 **Note**: This implementation demonstrates clean code principles and design patterns best practices.
-The State pattern is particularly useful when an object's actions must adapt dynamically to its current state, making it ideal for systems with numerous states or states that evolve frequently.
+The State pattern is particularly useful for encapsulating behavior changes, making it easier to extend, maintain, and adapt systems that must respond dynamically to shifting internal conditions.